Lee Gissendaner

-Lee Gissendaner (born October 25, 1971) is the player personnel executive for the Green Bay Packers of the National Football League (NFL) since 2018.
-Previously he served as a scout with the Green Bay Packers for 17 years (1998–2014), before joining the New York Jets with the same position from 2015 to 2017.

-Gissendaner is a former American and Canadian football wide receiver in the Canadian Football League (CFL) and World League of American Football (WLAF).
+Lee Gissendaner (born October 25, 1971) is the director of pro scouting and player personnel executive for the Green Bay Packers of the National Football League (NFL).
+He is a former American and Canadian football wide receiver in the Canadian Football League (CFL) and World League of American Football (WLAF).
 He was selected by the Houston Oilers in the sixth round of the 1994 NFL draft, but did not appear in an NFL games.
 He also played for the Toronto Argonauts of the CFL and the Scottish Claymores of the WLAF.
 Gissendaner played college football at Northwestern, winning the Big Ten Most Valuable Player in 1992.

+Coaching career

+Gissendaner served as a scout with the Green Bay Packers for 17 years (1998–2014), before joining the New York Jets with the same position from 2015 to 2017.

+On May 19, 2026, having returned to Green Bay in 2018, Gissendaner added the title of director of pro scouting to his title.